rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of installed packages that are among available packages and can be reinstalled.
     The option is used during list operations.
+Default is normal.

 .. _color_search_match-label:

 ``color_search_match``
     :ref:`color <color-label>`

     Color of patterns matched in search output.
+Default is bold.

 .. _color_update_installed-label:

 ``color_update_installed``
     :ref:`color <color-label>`

     Color of removed packages.
+Default is normal.
     This option is used during displaying transactions.

 .. _color_update_local-label: